Colleges and Schools

 The College of Health and Human Services is comprised of over 25 distinct disciplines housed within departments, along with centers, clinics, and institutes on campus.
 Our faculty and students partner with our community to achieve health and human services priorities and meet current workforce needs.
 We accomplish our educational mission through interdisciplinary education, practice-based learning, and student access to outstanding faculty educators.

 Students gain a solid foundation for pursuing graduate study in their particular field.
 All programs require a strong liberal arts base as a prerequisite to professional course work.
 In addition to theory focused courses in the major, students in each program participate in community-based clinical training, field practice, and internships.
 Students have opportunities to engage in meaningful work with clients/consumers while they simultaneously acquire the skills and values of their profession.
 Faculty members and students learn together and explore how practice, research, and theory interact as they respond to such community health and human service issues such as alcohol and substance abuse, family violence, illness and disease, natural disasters, elderly recreation services, access to primary health care, human performance, athletic training, nutrition and poverty, as well as social and racial injustices.
+College of Health and Human Services academic disciplines include:

 |Health and Movement Sciences|